mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 }
 ```

-In the beginning, we introduce a custom quantity `horizontal_length` of a kind length, which then,
+In the beginning, we introduce a custom quantity `horizontal_length` of a kind _length_, which then,
 together with `isq::width` and `isq::height`, are used to define the dimensions of a Christmas gift.
 Next, we provide a function that calculates the dimensions of a gift wrapping paper with some
 wraparound.
 The result of both those expressions is a quantity of `isq::length`, as this is